Terms and conditions

 - Internet address of the Web site from which you linked directly to our site, if applicable.

-Parks Canada carries out web analytics using services from the third-party service provider Google Inc. (Google Analytics, and Demographics and Interest Reporting service).
+Parks Canada carries out web analytics using services from the third-party service provider Google Inc. (Google Analytics).
 This service provider is based in the United States of America (USA), which means that the personal information collected is transmitted outside of Canada and may be subject to USA laws, including the USA Patriot Act.
 In addition, Google operate servers in other countries on which the web analytics data may be processed.
 Consequently, the data may be subject to the governing legislation of the country where it is processed.
 Personal information is set to expire after 14 months, this includes IP addresses and any other personal information including, but not limited to, information in digital markers used in relation to Web analytics.